Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 The Gecko reference boards expose many pins.
 There is a pre-populated expansion connector on the right side of the board, and rows of pins at the top and bottom of the board.

-For most Moddable examples, the pins used are located on the expansion connector for easier access.
+For most Moddable examples, the pins used are located on the expansion connector for easy access.

 Below are some default hookup schemes: